 Ripple Half & Half is a creamy, top allergen-free, plant-based alternative for Half & Half.
 We tested this refrigerated dairy-free substitute as a creamer and in recipes.

-The Original has the same wonderful richness and creamy mouth feel as the Vanilla, but it’s sugar-free and unflavored.
+The Original has wonderful richness and a creamy mouth feel, but it’s sugar-free and unflavored.
 Truthfully, I was expecting this to taste rather dreadful on its own.
 But I took a sip and my taste buds were intrigued!
 The consistency is so decadent and the flavor was surprisingly mild with an oddly addictive taste.
 It’s definitely savory, but something kept making me want to take more sips.

 I loved the Original in tea, even though I don’t use creamers regularly.
 It also seems to shine in recipes.
 Thus far, I’ve used it to make a white sauce, and the results were delicious.
 It bubbled up and thickened beautifully without any separation.
 I think this Ripple Half & Half also begs to be used in soup.

 Ingredients: water, sunflower oil, pea protein, organic cane sugar, contains less than 1% of sea salt, sunflower lecithin, tricalcium phosphate, natural flavor, acacia gum, guar gum, gellan gum.